docker/cli/docs/reference/commandline/run.md

 $ docker run --cidfile /tmp/docker_test.cid ubuntu echo "test"
 ```

-This will create a container and print `test` to the console.
+This creates a container and prints `test` to the console.
 The `cidfile`
 flag makes Docker attempt to create a new file and write the container ID to it.
-If the file exists already, Docker will return an error.
-Docker will close this
+If the file exists already, Docker returns an error.
+Docker closes this
 file when `docker run` exits.

 ### <a name="privileged"></a> Full container capabilities (--privileged)